NPER in Excel (Table of Content)

 In cell B5, start typing the NPER Formula.

-Here, if Mr. Sandeep makes a payment of 5,000 per month for the investment amount of 1,00,000, it will require 256.82 months (21.40 years) to get matured up to the lump sum amount of 20,00,000.
+Here, if Mr. Sandeep makes a payment of 5,000 per month for the investment amount of 1,00,000, it will require 256.82 months (21.40 years) to get matured up to the lump sum of 20,00,000.

 Things to Remember About NPER in Excel

-- PMT under NPER function generally includes interest amount.
+- PMT under the NPER function generally includes interest amount.
 But not the taxes and additional processing fees.

-- #VALUE! the error occurs when one of the required arguments from the formula is non-numeric.
+- #VALUE!
+The error occurs when one of the required arguments from the formula is non-numeric.

-- #NUM! an error occurs when the future value mentioned will not meet over the period of time with the mentioned rate of interest and EMI (investment amount).
+- #NUM!
+An error occurs when the future value mentioned will not meet over the period of time with the mentioned rate of interest and EMI (investment amount).
 In that case, we need to increase the monthly investment amount.
 Also, this error occurs when outgoing payments are not marked as negative.

 Recommended Articles